mopemope/meghanada-emacs/README.md

 ## A Better Java Development Environment for Emacs

-`Meghanada` is a new minor-mode (`meghanada-mode`) that aims at improving the editing experience for the Java.
+`Meghanada` is a new minor-mode (`meghanada-mode`) that aims at improving the editing experience for Java.
 It works by using a combination of an Emacs package and [meghanada-server][].

 **Features:**

 * Easy install
-* Auto update server module
+* Auto-update server module
 * [Gradle][] and [Maven][] and Eclipse project support
 * No need build tool's plugin
 * Run build tool task